httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

    1. Digest coverage for either the resource's `representation data` or `selected representation data` communicated via HTTP.

-   2. Support for multiple digest algorithms.
+   2. Support for multiple digest-algorithms.

    3. Negotiation of the use of digests.